 Jean-Paul Garnier was a French mechanic and watchmaker.
-He won several awards for his watchmaking, with inventions including a free escapement and winding force and a precision regulator to astronomical data.
+He won several awards for his watchmaking, with inventions including a free escapement and winding force and a precision regulator for astronomical data.
 However, he is also well-known for his role in providing every railway station in France with a station clock.
 He eventually gave his entire collection of watches and clocks to the Louvre Museum where an entire room is now dedicated in his honor.

 Garnier also invented a mechanical calculating machine.
 This calculating machine was designed to work using a watch-like mechanism of dials.
-However, the machine no longer exists and little else is known about it other than what is presented on the initial patent drawings.
+However, the machine no longer exists, and little else is known about it other than what is presented on the initial patent drawings.

 Quick Facts